Nov 23, 2024

 • For students currently enrolled in any curricular non-nursing coursework during the semester of program application, application processing will be completed upon grade posting.

-• A copy of high school transcript or GED scores and all college transcripts must be submitted as an attachment to the Application for Practical Nursing online program application. https://www.mecc.edu/practical-nurse-program-application/
+• A copy of high school transcript or GED scores and all college transcripts must be submitted as an attachment to the Application for Practical Nursing online program application.
+Click link for the Practical Nursing Program Application: https://www.mecc.edu/practical-nurse-program-application.

 • A copy of TEAS testing scoring sheet must be uploaded with the online application.
 Please ensure that your name and all scores are visible in the attachment.